About 80% of companies currently use social communication tools to ensure that both remote and in-house team members stay connected.

 On the surface, you’ll notice quite a few similarities between Webex and Zoom.

-Like Zoom, Cisco Webex allows users to join a meeting on both desktop and mobile devices, and offers excellent HD audio and video quality.
+Like Zoom, Cisco Webex allows users to join a meeting on desktops, Android, or iPhones, and offers excellent HD audio and video quality.
 You’re able to record meetings and even have whiteboard capabilities that are nearly identical to those offered by Zoom.
 You’re also able to share screens — though here, with up to a maximum of 25 people.

 However, unlike Zoom, Webex allows you to customize your preferred video layout — meaning that you can choose not to see all of your coworkers in numerous video feeds across your screen.
 Though Zoom also provides users with a list of meeting attendees, Webex takes things a step further.